rupeshtiwari/future-blogs/_posts/2022-01-01-introduction-to-azure-infrastructure-architecture.md

 Azure Availability Zones are **physically and logically separated datacenters** with their own **independent power source, network, and cooling**.
 Connected with an extremely low-latency network, they become a building block to delivering high availability applications.
 Availability Zones ensure that if there's an event impacting a datacenter site—for example, if someone cuts the power, or there are issues with cooling—your data will be protected.

 Running a VM with one or more replicated copies on different **Availability Zones**, providing resiliency against data center failure.

+{: .notice--success}
+🍹 **Tip** \
+Azure Availability Zones are unique physical locations within an Azure region and offer high availability to protect your applications and data from datacenter failures.
+Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
+The physical separation of availability zones within a region protects apps and data from facility-level issues.
+Zone-redundant services replicate your apps and data across Azure Availability Zones to protect from single points of failure.

+## What is the  Azure global network?

+The Azure global network refers to all of the components in networking and is comprised of the Microsoft global wide-area network (WAN), points of presence (PoPs), fiber, and others.

 ## Azure Data-Center